oimokoimo/feelfem2/work/README.md

 # feel p2 + bamg (INRIA 1997–1998) revival

-bamg is the mesh generator developed by F. Hechet at INRIA/Roc

 This repository contains a revived working environment for **feel p2** and the **bamg (Bidimensional Anisotropic Mesh Generator)** originally developed and used during my stay at **INRIA (1997–1998)**.